DEPARTMENT STORE DAY | OCTOBER 16

-Department Store Day on October 16th annually urges us to consider how department store innovations have impacted shopping in our daily lives.
+On October 16th Department Store Day urges us to consider how department store innovations have impacted shopping in our daily lives.

 In existence since the early 19th century, department stores provided safe, clean environments for the new middle class to shop.
 They often offered many firsts, combining services with revolutionary style and convenience.
 Many department stores had lunch counters where shoppers could take a break for a drink, snack or lunch.

-Through an era when merchandising and sales could be described as an art form, the brick and mortar stores where often magnificent pieces of architecture.
-With large clocks, brass and statuary, the customer’s satisfaction was key.
-Some departments fill entire floors, making grand escalators, elevators and plush seating a must.
+Through an era when merchandising and sales could be described as an art form, the brick and mortar stores were often magnificent pieces of architecture.
+With large clocks, brass, and statuary, the customer’s satisfaction was key.
+Some departments fill entire floors, making grand escalators, elevators, and plush seating a must.

 National Day Calendar continues researching the origins of this retail holiday.